 Stitches are special threads that are sewn through the skin at an injury site to bring the edges of a wound together.
 Care for your stitches and wound as follows:

-- Keep the area dry for the first 48 hours after stitches have been placed.
+- Keep the area covered for the first 24 to 48 hours after stitches have been placed.

 - If there was a bandage over the stitches, replace it with a new clean bandage.

 - Keep the site clean and dry by washing it 1 to 2 times daily.

 - Your health care provider should tell you when to come back to get the stitches removed.
 If not, contact your provider.

 If your provider does not close your wound again with sutures, you need to care for it at home.
 The wound will heal from the bottom up to the top.

 You may be asked to keep a dressing over the wound, or your provider may suggest leaving the wound open to air.

 Keep the site clean and dry by washing it 1 to 2 times a day.
 You will want to prevent a crust from forming or being pulled off.
 To do this:

 - Your provider may suggest using petroleum jelly or an antibiotic ointment on the wound.